-11. The Council budget for 2025/26 will be agreed at the Council meeting on 26 February 2025; as such the Trust Business Plan and associated proposed budget are offered for approval subject to the final agreement with the Council.

-12. The Trust reported an operating surplus of £572k (loss of £66k excluding pension service costs) for the year ended 31 March 2024.
-The final financial position was in line with expectations and allowed for a prudent level of reserves to be retained.
+- 11. The Council budget for 2025/26 will be agreed at the Council meeting on 26 February 2025; as such the Trust Business Plan and associated proposed budget are offered for approval subject to the final agreement with the Council. - 12.
+As highlighted in the ERCL End Year Report 2023-24 during 2023-24 East Renfrewshire Culture and Leisure Trust ended the year in a breakeven position which was a significant improvement to the anticipated loss of £1,702k that was predicted for 2023-24.
+Operating income was £375K ahead of budget, primarily due to Theatre Hire and Sports having higher participation levels than predicted.
+The final financial position was improved from the forecast and allowed for a prudent level of reserves to be retained.
 The latest forecast for 2024/25 indicates a small surplus.

-13. In last year's plan there was a focus on the development and improvement of swimming, gyms, fitness and theatre.
+- 13. In last year's plan there was a focus on the development and improvement of swimming, gyms, fitness and theatre.
 Pricing and product development focused on maintaining competitive pricing and introduced new products to attract younger members in gyms and fitness.
 Projects to increase digitisation and automation within the customer journey were implemented in Community Sport.
-The relationship between staff and customers was a key success in last year's plan with Net Promotor Scores noting the quality of the staff interactions.

-- 14 Key areas of work which will be undertaken in during 2025-26 includes: - Continuing to improve the customer journey and digital capability through improvements such as integration between library and box office systems; - Mitigating increased competition through initiatives such as innovative use of space and staff training and development; - Tackling inequality through service design to widen access to those with protected characteristics; - Implementation of key strategies which have been developed including Sport and Physical Activity, Library and Arts and Heritage Strategies, and; - Increased focus on People Strategy with further work on ERCL Mission, Vision, Value and Identity.

-15. The Trust works closely with Council colleagues around capital planning, and plans are aligned to the Council's Capital Investment Strategy.
+The relationship between staff and customers was a key success in last year's plan with Net Promotor Scores noting the quality of the staff interactions. - 14.
+Key areas of work which will be undertaken in during 2025-26 includes: - Continuing to improve the customer journey and digital capability through improvements such as integration between library and box office systems; - Mitigating increased competition through initiatives such as innovative use of space and staff training and development; - Tackling inequality through service design to widen access to those with protected characteristics; - Implementation of key strategies which have been developed including Sport and Physical Activity, Library and Arts and Heritage Strategies, and; - Increased focus on People Strategy with further work on ERCL Mission, Vision, Value and Identity. - 15.
+The Trust works closely with Council colleagues around capital planning, and plans are aligned to the Council's Capital Investment Strategy.
 ERCL is represented on the Council's Corporate Asset Management Group, where proposals for investment in assets (fixed and moveable) are considered.
-These include plans for the future of Eastwood Park Leisure Centre, which is scheduled for completion in 2027.

-16. The Trust worked to meet its charitable aims and objectives and 2023-24 saw the Trust continue to build on the growth of the prior year with sustained increases in all key services.
-The latest forecast for 2024-25 has a higher than expected surplus with a deficit of £691k projected in 2025-26 due to the continued backdrop of rising costs related to inflation and pay awards.
-Income of £11.804 million is forecast against expenditure of £12.496 million.

-17. The Business Plan and Budget will be aligned with the Service Payment to be agreed between the Trust and Council.
+These include plans for the future of Eastwood Park Leisure Centre, which is scheduled for completion in 2027, and the longer-term vision for Neilston. - 16.
+The Trust worked to meet its charitable aims and objectives and 2023-24 saw the Trust continue to build on the growth of the prior year with sustained increases in all key services.
+The latest forecast for 2024-25 has a higher than expected small surplus with a deficit of £477k projected in 2025-26 due to the continued backdrop of rising costs related to inflation and pay awards.
+An operating income of £11,627 million is forecast against a budget of £13,060 (excluding positive superannuation adjustment of £0.956 million.) - 17.
+The Business Plan and Budget will be aligned with the Service Payment to be agreed between the Trust and Council.